DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 (E) Reporting the opinion of value.

-(iv) Documents that support the information contained in an application, an
+(iv) Documents that support the information contained in the application, including

-applicant's experience log, or an affidavit of work experience accepted instead of an
+the applicant's experience log.
+An affidavit of work experience is acceptable instead of

-experience log before July 1, 2013.
-The documents and information described in this
+an experience log if dated before July 1, 2013.
+The documents and information described

-subdivision must be maintained for not less than 6 years after the date of application.
+in this subdivision must be maintained for not less than 6 years after the date of

-requirements of this subdivision shall submit to the department a certificate of completion
+meets the requirements of this subdivision shall submit to the department a certificate of

-from the provider of an AQB approved PAREA program.
+completion from the provider of an AQB-approved PAREA program.

 R 339.23203a Supervisory certified appraiser.